 Independent studies are usually arranged at the initiative of the student, who contacts the professor prior to or during the advising period.
 After the student discusses the proposed project with the professor, the professor must then agree to supervise the project and the student and professor determine the number of credit hours (either 1, 2, 3 or 4) to be earned.
 Next, the chair of the department must approve the independent study arrangement.
 With the professor's and the chair's approval, the student may then register for CSCI 490.

 Help center information

 The Computer Science Help Center is staffed by trained students who are able to provide assistance for CSCI 112, 225, 235, 245 and 255.
-Our current help center staff includes Denae Hummel (Sunday, Tuesday and Thursday) and Mark Powers (Monday, Wednesday, Thursday).
+Our current help center staff includes Josiah Brouwer (Monday and Thursday) and Mark Powers (Sunday, Tuesday, and Wednesday).

 The Help Center is located in VanderWerf 115 and is open:

 Monday–Thursday, 7–9 p.m.